Tsu-HaoLiu/Tsu-HaoLiu/README.md

 I'm a software developer and have a passion for learning, solving problems and working with code.

+I mainly work with HTML, CSS, Javascript and Python.
+I also like to tinker with low-level programming.

 ##

 <img align="right" src="https://user-images.githubusercontent.com/96331813/160326423-98f24494-b1ed-4e13-80f6-357ecb89d918.gif" width="300" />